bakame-php/dice-roller/README.md

 - `Rollable::getMinimum` returns the minimum value the rollable object can return during a roll;
 - `Rollable::getMaximum` returns the maximum value the rollable object can return during a roll;
 - `Rollable::roll` returns a value from a roll.
-- `Rollable::__toString` returns the string annotation of the Rollable object.
+- `Rollable::toString` returns the string annotation of the Rollable object.

 ### Dices